chichiwang/notes/computing/crash_course/glossary/README.md

 ## [Desktop Metaphor](https://en.wikipedia.org/wiki/Desktop_metaphor)
 In computing, the _desktop metaphor_ is an interface metaphor which is a set of unifying concepts used by [graphical user interfaces](#graphical-user-interface) to help users interact more easily with the computer.
 The desktop metaphor treats the computer monitor as if it is the top of the user's desk, upon which objects such as documents and folders of documents can be placed.
 A document can be opened into a [window](#window), which represents a paper copy of the document placed on the desktop.
 Small applications called desk accessories are also available, such as a desk calculator or notepad, etc.

 The desktop metaphor itself has been extended and stretched with various implementations of desktop environments, since access to features and usability of the computer are usually more important than maintaining the 'purity' of the metaphor.
-Hence we find trash cans on the desktop, as well as disks and network volumes (which can be thought of as filing cabinetsnot something normally found on a desktop).
+Hence we find trash cans on the desktop, as well as disks and [network](#computer-network) volumes (which can be thought of as filing cabinets - not something normally found on a desktop).
 Other features such as menu bars or taskbars have no direct counterpart on a real-world desktop, though this may vary by environment and the function provided; for instance, a familiar wall calendar can sometimes be displayed or otherwise accessed via a taskbar or menu bar belonging to the desktop.

 ## [Device Driver](https://en.wikipedia.org/wiki/Device_driver)
 In computing, a _device driver_ is a computer program that operates or controls a particular type of device that is attached to a computer.
 A driver provides a software interface to hardware devices, enabling operating systems and other computer programs to access hardware functions without needing to know precise details about the hardware being used.